-Evidence shows that the younger a woman’s eggs are the better her chance of pregnancy.
-In addition, younger women are less likely to need more than one treatment cycle to achieve success as they have higher egg yields.
-That said, pregnancy rates are similar all the way up to the age of 38 years, when using frozen/ warmed eggs from healthy women with reasonable egg reserves.
-After a woman is 38 years, fertility naturally declines more rapidly and the projection of pregnancy success using older frozen eggs reflects this natural decline.
-However, at Olive we still achieve successful outcomes with some women who freeze their eggs in their late 30’s.
+Evidence shows that the younger an individual's eggs are, the better their chance of pregnancy.
+In addition, younger people are less likely to need more than one treatment cycle to achieve success, as they have higher egg yields.
+That said, pregnancy rates are similar all the way up to the age of 38 years when using frozen/ warmed eggs from healthy patients with reasonable egg reserves.
+After an individual is 38 years, fertility naturally declines more rapidly, and the projection of pregnancy success using older frozen eggs reflects this natural decline.
+However, at Olive we still achieve successful outcomes with some patients who freeze their eggs in their late 30’s.

-Ovarian reserve refers to the amount of eggs remaining in a woman's ovaries at a given time.
+Ovarian reserve refers to the amount of eggs remaining in an individual's ovaries at a given time.
 While you are born with up to 1-2 million immature eggs, over time they are lost at a rapid rate, with about 300,000 remaining by puberty.
-During your reproductive years only 1 egg typically ovulates per month, but dozens are lost.
+During your reproductive years, only 1 egg typically ovulates per month, but dozens are lost.
 By the age of 40, only a few thousand eggs remain.

-A Woman is Born With All the Eggs She will Ever Have
+An Individual is Born With All the Eggs They will Ever Have

 At Age 40 only 1 in 40 eggs is genetically normal